Appendix: Config Format Reference

 # In localisation text:

-# [Ruler.GetCountryType] is valid under the promoted scope after Ruler linkNotes:
+# [Ruler.GetCountryType] is valid under the promoted scope after Ruler linkConsiderations:

-- Names are case-insensitive; keep the spelling style consistent with actual command fields to improve searchability.
+- Names are case-insensitive; maintain spelling consistent with actual usage for searchability.

-- When cooperating with "Links (Localisation Links)", static regular links are copied automatically as localisation links; for dynamic behavior, declare localisation links separately.
+- Static regular links are automatically copied as localisation links; if dynamic behavior is needed, declare localisation links separately.

 Path location: